About Josiah Launstein

 And so began a young photographer’s quest to truly learn his craft and return from the field with the best images his growing skill-set could capture.

-In 2014, Josiah made the decision to begin submitting his photography into select competitions, and had six of the seven images he submitted to the prestigious NHM/BBC Wildlife Photography of the Year competition selected as finalists.
+In 2014, Josiah made the decision to begin submitting his photography into select competitions, and had six of the seven images he submitted to the prestigious NHM/BBC Wildlife Photography of the Year competition shortlisted in the competition.
 Although he did not win an award in 2014, it was a remarkable accomplishment, and a great way to start his fledgling career!

 Josiah closed the year by entering the 2014 Outdoor Photographer of the Year competition, and in early January 2015 learned that eight of his ten submitted images were shortlisted!
-One week later Josiah received the most exciting news of his young life in photography so far: he had been named the 2014 Young Outdoor Photographer of the Year!
+One week later Josiah received the most exciting news of his young life in photography so far: he had become the youngest ever to be named the Young Outdoor Photographer of the Year!

 Josiah has since gone onto have images selected as winners or finalists in every competition he has entered in 2015, 2016 and 2017, including the NHM Wildlife Photography of the Year, Bird Photographer of the Year and Por el Planeta competitions as well as the Nature’s Best Windland Smith Rice International Photography Awards.

 Then, just as the Launsteins were preparing to open their Wildlife Art Gallery in the Crowsnest Pass in southwestern Alberta, Josiah learned that his favourite camera company, Nikon, had discovered him and wanted to create a short film about him and his wildlife and conservation photography!
 John and Josiah travelled to Thailand for two weeks of film production work and nature photography in July and August of 2016, and Nikon Asia released the main film, “Neighbours – I AM MORE THAN YOU EXPECT” and a behind-the-scenes “Making Of” feature in December, 2016.
 The film quickly rose to over 2 million views on Nikon Asia’s YouTube channel alone, making it “one of our most loved films to date!”
-You can view the main film and “Making Of” feature here, and click here to learn more about Josiah’s Thailand adventure.
+You can view the main film and “Making Of” feature here (scroll down if viewing on a mobile device), and click here to learn more about Josiah’s Thailand adventure.

-Now twelve, Josiah is obviously early into his life as a nature photographer, but is growing in his vision and abilities constantly.
+Now thirteen, Josiah is still early into his life as a nature photographer, but is growing in his vision, artistry and abilities constantly.

 ROM (Royal Ontario Museum) Magazine feature and interview with Josiah on his wildlife photography and success in the 2015 Wildlife Photographer of the Year competition.